uncbiag/Awesome-Foundation-Models/README.md

 ### 2023

 * [Segment Anything](https://github.com/facebookresearch/segment-anything) (the first foundation model for image segmentation; from Meta)
+* [LLaMA: Open and Efficient Foundation Language Models](https://arxiv.org/pdf/2302.13971v1.pdf) (A collection of foundation language models ranging from 7B to 65B parameters; from Meta)
 * [The effectiveness of MAE pre-pretraining for billion-scale pretraining](https://arxiv.org/pdf/2303.13496.pdf) (from Meta)
 * [BloombergGPT: A Large Language Model for Finance](https://arxiv.org/pdf/2303.17564.pdf) (50 billion parameters; from Bloomberg)
 * [BLOOM: A 176B-Parameter Open-Access Multilingual Language Model](https://arxiv.org/pdf/2211.05100v3.pdf) (This work was coordinated by BigScience whose goal is to democratize LLMs.)